arjan-tools/docs/docs.md

   -c, --cdn            creates a CloudFront distribution for your site.
   -e, --error=error    [default: error.html] name of the error document

   -h, --https          creates and validates a TLS certificate for your site.
-If you arent using a route53 DNS you must
+If you aren't using a route53 DNS you must
                        create a CNAME record manually in your DNS.

   -i, --index=index    [default: index.html] name of the index document. default is index.html